dougsillars/dougsillars.github.io/README.md

 <h1> Speeding up A Slow Website: Optimizing Images</h1>

-In this excersise, we will use Cloudinary, a cloud based image delivery service, to optimize a simple webpage and improve its load time while still serving beautiful images that will delight everyone who visits.
+In this exercise, we will use <a href="https://www.cloudinary.com">Cloudinary</a>, a cloud based image delivery service, to optimize a simple webpage and improve its load time while still serving beautiful images that will delight everyone who visits.

 index.html is a pretend "summer vacation blog post" with 15 images.
 The images were just uploaded straight from Google Photos, and as a result, the page weighs over 10 MB.
 The first load of the page (when the images are not cached) is extremely slow.  <a href = "https://dougsillars.github.io/">Try it!</a> (See what I mean?)